felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Payments

-Deliveroo customers can pay for their order either online or by cash on delivery for restaurant fulfilled orders.
+Deliveroo customers can pay for their order either online or by cash for restaurant delivery orders.

 This section of the configuration page allows you to specify the ref codes for these two payment methods.
 Refer to your connected EPOS documentation on the HubRise website to verify the correct codes to use.